garrettsutula/aws-solutions-architect-associate-notes/notes/databases.md

 Allow recovery to any point-in-time during the retention period, down to a second.
 Stores a full daily snapshot plus transaction logs for each day.
 Backup data is stored in S3, you get free storage space equal to the size of your database.

 Backups are taken within a defined window, during the window storage I/O may be suspended while your data is being backed up and you may experience increase latency.

+Up to 35 days of backups can be kept, default is 7 days.

 #### Snapshot Backups
 Done manually (user-initiated).
 Stored even after the original RDS instance is deleted, unlike automated backups.